costajob/app-servers/README.md

 Being based on [Erlang](https://www.erlang.org/) it supports parallelism out of the box.
 What i miss in Elixir is the complete lack of state: maybe i've invested too much in the OOP ground.

 ### Haskell
-[Haskell](https://www.haskell.org/) 7.10.3 is installed by using the Mac standard packages.
+[Haskell](https://www.haskell.org/) 7.10.3 is installed by official OSX package.
 Haskell is a purely functional, strong typed, garbage collected, compiled language.
-Haskell's terse syntax rlegates it into the accademic world.
+Haskell's terse syntax relegates it into the academic world.
-Above all of Haskell features i've been impressed by its elegant type inference (something very similar to Crystal too).
+Above all of Haskell features i've been impressed by its elegant type inference (as i do with Crystal).

 ### Node.js
-[Node.js](https://nodejs.org/en/) stable version (4.x) is installed by adding nodesource repository.
+[Node.js](https://nodejs.org/en/) stable version (4.x) is installed by official OSX package.
 I once used to program in JavaScript much more that these days.
 I left it behind in favor or more "backend" languages.
 I know it's a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool (but also brought entropy on the table).

 ### GO